-The Board recognises the importance of engaging with stakeholders, understanding their views and interests in order to be successful over the long-term.
-Dialogue with stakeholders can help the Board to understand significant changes in the landscape, predict future developments and trends, and re-align strategy.
+The Board recognises that the long-term success of the Company is dependent upon having regard to the interests of its stakeholders.
+This is achieved by engaging with stakeholders and taking steps to understand their views and interests.
+Dialogue with stakeholders can help the Board to understand significant changes in the landscape, predict future developments and trends, and develop strategies that are aligned with stakeholder interests.